Life of Pi (play): London (2021-2023)

 Following the success of the Sheffield run, the play opened in London's West End at the Wyndham's Theatre, produced by Simon Friend, beginning previews on 15 November 2021, with an official opening on 2 December.
 The play was originally due to open in June 2020 however was postponed due to the COVID-19 pandemic.
 Following extensions to the run due to popular demand, the play closed on 15 January 2023.
 The production was filmed live by National Theatre Live and will be broadcast to cinemas from 30 March 2023.

 A.R.T. and Broadway (2023)

 The play made its North American premiere at the A.R.T in Cambridge, Massachusetts running from December 4, 2022 to January 29, 2023 before opening on Broadway at the Gerald Schoenfeld Theatre on March 30, 2023 (with previews from March 9).
-The cast from the A.R.T. run will reprise their roles with Hiran Abeysekera reprising his Olivier Award-winning role as Pi (with Adi Dixit who played Pi in the A.R.T. run joining as the Alternate Pi) with Fred Davis and Scarlet Wilderink reprising their Olivier Award-winning role of Richard Parker (joining the A.R.T. puppeteering team).
+The cast from the A.R.T. run reprised their roles with Hiran Abeysekera reprising his Olivier Award-winning role as Pi (with Adi Dixit who played Pi in the A.R.T. run joining as the Alternate Pi) with Fred Davis and Scarlet Wilderink reprising their Olivier Award-winning role of Richard Parker (joining the A.R.T. puppeteering team).
+The Broadway production closed on July 23, 2023.
+Abeysekera departed the production on July 9, 2023 with Uma Paranjpe playing the title role for the remaining performances.

-UK and Ireland tour (2023-24)
+UK & Ireland Tour (2023-2024)

-The play will begin a UK and Ireland tour opening by returning to Sheffield at the Lyceum Theatre on 29 August 2023 and touring until July 2024.
-Casting is to be announced.
+The play began a UK and Ireland tour, returning to Sheffield at the Lyceum Theatre on 29 August 2023 and is scheduled to tour until July 2024.
+Divesh Subaskaran is playing the title role of Pi, in his professional debut, and Romina Hytten reprising her Olivier Award winning role of Richard Parker.